All Episodes

 That's their version of the mob.

-He claimed that the uh hurricane was caused by the Yakuza mob using a Russian-made electromagnetic generator to control the weather.
+He claimed that the hurricane was caused by the Yakuza mob using a Russian-made electromagnetic generator to control the weather.

 Station says it didn't fire this nut.

-Rather, he quit because he's been deluged with emails and interview requests, and now wants to devote more time to his theory.
+Rather, he quit because he's been deluged with emails and interview requests and now wants to devote more time to his theory.

-You know, the advice I was uh I've been given recently that if if if one is not black, one really hasn't no credibility talking about black issues, or if one isn't female, uh one has no credibility talking about, and I'm not certainly not a weatherman, so and we must be open to all points of view.
+You know, the advice I've been given recently that if one is not black, one really has no credibility talking about black issues.

-I made an offhand comment based on an old old expression that said there are no atheists in foxholes or hurricane zones.
+I made an offhand comment based on an old expression that said there are no atheists in foxholes or hurricane zones, Weir told his viewers on Good Morning America, the weekend version.

-Well, many atheists have since pointed out That there were 30 million atheists in this country.
+Well, many atheists have since pointed out that there were 30 million atheists in this country.

 There are 30 million, and among them, they were victims of Hurricane Katrina, first responders and relief donors.